ADU Home Resource

 A cap rate above 6% is generally considered a solid investment in residential real estate.

-Use our ROI calculator to run these numbers for your specific situation.
+Use our ADU ROI calculator to run these numbers for your specific situation and get a detailed breakdown of your potential returns.

 Long-Term vs Short-Term Rental